spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

    requires keeping all resampled outputs fully in memory at the same time.

-This has been addressed by implementing an overall memory model for outlier detection that includes options to minimize memory usage at the expense of file I/O. Control over this memory model happens with the use of the ``in_memory`` parameter.
+This has been addressed by implementing an overall memory model for outlier detection that includes options to minimize memory usage at the expense of temporary file I/O and runtime.
+Control over this memory model happens with the use of the ``in_memory`` parameter.
 The full impact of setting this parameter to `False` includes: